qgis/QGIS-Documentation/source/grass_integration/grass_integration.rst

 As an example here is how the sample GRASS :file:`LOCATION alaska`, which is projected in Albers Equal Area projection with unit feet was created for the QGIS sample dataset.
 This sample GRASS :file:`LOCATION alaska` will be used for all examples and exercises in the following GRASS GIS related chapters.
 It is useful to download and install the dataset on your computer :ref:`label_sampledata` .

 .. _`create_grass_location`:

 .. figure:: img/en/create_grass_location.png
    :align: center
    :width: 30em

-   Creating a new GRASS LOCATION or a new MAPSET in
+   Creating a new GRASS LOCATION or a new MAPSET in |QG|

   #.
 Start QGIS and make sure the GRASS plugin is loaded.